-A BSP is a platform that can connect your business with the WhatsApp Business API, providing all the advantages of WhatsApp and many more.
-Such a platform has the resources and is authorized by WhatsApp to conduct all the necessary checks into the legitimacy of your business.
-Specifically, a BSP has the power to:
+A BSP is a platform that connects your business with the WhatsApp business API and providing all of the advantages of WhatsApp and more.
+Such platform has the resources and is authorized by WhatsApp to conduct all the necessary checks into the legitimacy of your business.
+A BSP has the power to:

 - Analyze and deliver valuable data-driven insights.

-In order to enable the BSP to verify your business with WhatsApp on your behalf, you’ll need to take care of some things on your side first.
-Specifically, this includes creating a Business Manager account.
+In order to enable the BSP to verify your business with WhatsApp on your behalf, you’ll need to first take care of some points on your end.
+This includes creating a Business Manager account.

-A Facebook tool that assists you in organizing and managing your business, Business Manager requires that you first have a Facebook profile so you can use your Facebook username and password to sign up.
-This way, the login process is made more secure than using only an email and password.
+A Facebook tool that assists you in organizing and managing your business, Business Manager requires that you first have a Facebook profile to use your Facebook username and password to sign up.
+This way, the login process is made more secure than simply relying on an email and password.

 3. Give the BSP your Business Manager ID.

-To proceed with creating and verifying your WhatsApp Business account, your BSP will need your Business Manager ID.
+To proceed with the creation and verification of your WhatsApp business account, your BSP will need your Business Manager ID.
 This information is available in your Business Manager’s Business Settings → Business Info, under Business Manager Account Name.
-When you find it, email the BSP your Business Manager ID.
+When you find it, email your Business Manager ID to the BSP.

 4. Allow the BSP to send messages on your behalf.

 Once it has your Business Manager ID, the BSP will need your consent to message your customers on your behalf.
-It will send you a “messaging on behalf of” request via email and Business Manager platform.
-Approve it through Business Settings → Requests, under Received.
+It will send you a “messaging on behalf of” request via an email and the Business Manager platform.
+Approve it through Business Settings → Requests.

 5. Verify your business, policy, and display name.

-After you’ve approved your BSP’s request, you will need to verify your business’ name and policy in the Business Manager so that WhatsApp can see it’s genuine.
+After you’ve approved your BSP’s request, you will need to verify your business's name and policy in the Business Manager so that WhatsApp can verify that it’s genuine.
 You can do this in your Business Settings → Security Center, under Verification → Start Verification.
-This option will be grayed out until you approve your BSP’s “messaging on behalf of”.
+This option will be grayed out until you approve your BSP’s “messaging on behalf of” request.

-Your display name has to be in line with WhatsApp Commerce and Business policies and follow the guidelines set by the company.
-Also note that, once you’ve registered your business’ contact name on WhatsApp under the official Business account, it might not be possible to change it without losing the verified status.
+Your display name has to be in line with WhatsApp Commerce and Business policies and needs to follow the guidelines set by the company.
+Also note that once you’ve registered your business’ contact name on WhatsApp under the official Business account, it is not possible to change it without losing the verified status.

 WATI as your choice of BSP

-Hopefully, this article gave you a precise enough answer on how to verify WhatsApp Business account.
-While you can also do this by building and running your own solution, we don’t recommend it unless you’re well versed in programming.
+While you can also do this by building and running your own solution, it isn't recommend it unless you’re well versed in programming.
 Instead, why not take advantage of the existing solutions provided by a platform like WATI?

-Not only does it take care of creating, verifying, and managing your Business account, allowing you to get your own WhatsApp green check mark, but it also provides the perfect environment for your team members to conduct all of the business’ communications with clients from one place.
+Not only does WATI take care of creating, verifying, and managing your Business account in tandem with getting your own WhatsApp green check mark, it also provides the perfect environment for your team members to conduct all of the business's communications with clients from one place.

-WATI also featured a no-code chatbot builder that businesses can take advantage of.
+WATI also features a no-code chatbot builder that businesses can take advantage of.

 It was recently featured on ProductHunt as the #5 Product of the Day

-If you’d like to know more, hit us up – we’d love to hear from you!
-Or better yet, sign up for the platform and get the first look at all the perks provided by the WhatsApp Business API.
+If you’d like to know more, do reach out to the WATI team.
+Or better yet, sign up on the platform and try out the perks provided by the WhatsApp Business API.